magicblock-labs/conjunto/lockbox/README.md

   - allows parsing a blob into a `DelegationRecord`

 - `AccountLockState` enum
-  - can be NewAccount / Unlocked / Locked / Inconsistent
+  - can be NewAccount / Delegated / Undelegated / Inconsistent

 - `AccountLockStateProvider` struct
   - depends on an `AccountProvider`